 If the Office does not obtain approval for a sufficient appropriation from the Public Accounts Committee, it will not be able to carry out its work plan.
 As previously noted, the Office uses a risk-based model to set its work plan.
 The model reflects that the Office must provide assurance on the Government's Summary Financial Statements along with assurance on the effectiveness of the Government's management of public resources, and compliance with the law.
-If the Office is unable to obtain sufficient funding, it would provide less service by not auditing certain agencies in the following sequence:
+If the Office were unable to obtain sufficient funding, it would provide less service by not auditing certain agencies in the following sequence:

-- Revolving and other special purpose funds
+- Special purpose and trust funds

-- Agricultural marketing boards

 - Certain CIC-related Crown corporations

-- Certain school divisions
+- Certain educational agencies